makyo/writing/work/claw17/disappearance.md

 Footsteps.

 A pair of hands holds the foil in place and my blunt muzzle down against a pillow in a sanitized paper pillowcase.
 A third hand presses down on the side of my neck.
-Someone presses a rolled-up wash cloth into my paws.
+Someone presses a rolled-up towel into my paws.

 Murmuring.

 A rush, a clatter, and then pain as something is pressed against my cheek.
-I grit my teeth, clench the wash cloth in my paws, and let out a sort of gurgled moan.
+I grit my teeth, clench the terrycloth in my paws, and let out a sort of gurgled moan.
 Someone's counting down.

 The pain leads with cold, then turns searing, and then is lost in a labyrinthine landscape.
 Sere, white, a sun too bright to look at, and the smell of snow.